AlaDdin0709/AlaDdin0709/README.md

-- 👋 Hi, I’m @AlaDdin Zalfani
+- 👋 Hi, I’m AlaDdin Zalfani
-- 👀 I’m interested in programming
+- 👀 I’m interested in Data field.
 - 🌱 I’m currently learning python,c and web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :